Stephen Davies, an Amsterdam Papa and practising psychologist, explores the evolution of fatherhood.

 As a dad in the 21st century, I have been gifted a new opportunity.

-Never before has there been so much encouragement for fathers to get involved in the upbringing of their children.
-It is becoming increasingly common to see fathers in school grounds, playgrounds or pushing buggies through the streets.
-The fatherhood evolution has been further stimulated by the increase in women choosing to continue their own careers after starting a family.
-Households where both partners work part-time and share the responsibility for raising the children are becoming the norm rather than the exception.
+Never before has there been so much encouragement for fathers to get involved in their children's upbringing.
+It is becoming increasingly common to see fathers on school grounds, playgrounds, or pushing buggies through the streets.
+The fatherhood evolution has been further stimulated by the increase in mothers continuing their careers after starting a family.
+Households, where both partners work part-time and share childrearing responsibilities, are becoming the norm rather than the exception.